► The best electric cars of 2019

 Browse VW Golf cars for sale

 The electric Niro is a great example of the new breed of electric cars arriving in 2019: it's a right-sized package and ticks lots of boxes.
-It's an SUV shape, which the market is demanding.
-Its range is claimed at 282 miles, giving it the legs that motorists are demanding.
-And its UK price has been confirmed at £33k - putting it in the sweet spot of accessibility for more motorists.
+It's an SUV shape, which the market is demanding, while its range is a claimed 282 miles – giving it the legs that motorists are demanding.
+Its UK price has also been confirmed at £33k after the government grant – putting it in the sweet spot of accessibility for more motorists.
+You even get a seven-year warranty, which should allay any concerns about long-term reliability.

 Browse Kia Niro cars for sale